francesco1119/Pukeko/README.md

 ![alt text](http://www.gisbornespecials.co.nz/assets/ZOO/ZOO-Pukeko-800461.jpg)

-Tired of using `sort input.txt | uniq > output.txt` I wanted to create a cross OS script that could read any possible file take each word once and list them all in a word-list.
+Tired of using `sort input.txt | uniq > output.txt` I wanted to create a cross OS script that could read any possible file, take each word once, and list them all in a word-list.

 How to Install
 ======